How to Make Camper Skirting Out of Foam Board Insulation

 I can’t remember exactly how many pieces of foam board we bought, but it was around 6 or 7.
 A smaller camper would require less.

 Our camper required 2′ of skirting height.
 Since the sheets of foam insulation were 4’x8′, we cut them in half lengthwise and covered 16 feet of our camper with a single piece.
 There were a few spots where the height was greater than 2′, like the gooseneck of our 5th wheel.
-We left our gooseneck exposed, but you could patch foam board together or buy a fifth wheel skirt.
+We exposed our gooseneck, but you could patch foam board together or buy a fifth wheel skirt.

-Measuring and calculating how to cut the foam board is the hardest part of this whole project.
+The hardest part of this project is measuring and calculating how to cut the foam board.
 I recommend drawing it out on a sheet of paper first to help you keep your dimensions straight.

-Next, we scored the foam board with a knife, then folded the foam board along the cut and ran the knife down the crease on the back side to cut it all the way through.
+Next, we scored the foam board with a knife, then folded it along the cut and ran the knife down the crease on the back side to cut it all the way through.

 Step 2.
 Arranging the Pieces As You Cut